albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./total_and_average_rental_duration_per_category.sql)
 - **Technical explanation**: Calculates the total and average rental duration for each film category.
 The query joins the `rental`, `inventory`, `film`, `film_category`, and `category` tables, groups the results by category name, and uses the `SUM` and `AVG` functions to aggregate the total and average rental duration for each category.
-- **Why is this the best approach?**: This query is efficient because it directly calculates the total and average rental duration for each category using a simple join and aggregation strategy.
+- **Why is this the best approach?**: This query directly calculates the total and average rental duration for each category using a simple join and aggregation strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Understanding the total and average rental duration per category can help management assess customer preferences and rental trends, allowing for better inventory management and targeted marketing efforts.

 [Back to Top](#sakila-sample-database-analysis)